funteck123/FOP_Tron/README.md

 **Tip:**
 Focus on the core 8 marks first — movement, collision, File I/O, and basic gameplay.
 Add 1 or 2 extra features to get additional marks.
-It is NOT compulsory to implement only the same extr features.
+It is NOT compulsory to implement only the same extra features.

 ## 2 - Basic Requirement (Total - 8 marks)